Banner Health offers only diagnostic testing, which will confirm if you are currently infected with COVID-19. We do not offer antibody testing.

 Positive results are typically accurate within the first 5-7 days of symptoms, but incorrect results are still known to occur.
 Studies have also shown that the ability of antigen tests to detect the virus drops over time leading to inaccurate or false-negative results.
 Therefore, if an antigen test is negative, a molecular test is often used to make sure the patient does not have the virus.

 A molecular (or PCR) test detects the genetic material of the virus.
 These tests are usually performed in a laboratory and can detect very small amounts of the genetic material.
-Molecular testing is considered the best way to check for COVID since these tests are almost 100% accurate.
+Molecular testing is considered the best way to check for COVID since these tests are nearly 100% accurate.

 Banner has decided to only use molecular testing for its patients.
 We believe in providing only the highest quality testing as this ensures that the result you receive is accurate and true, without the need for additional testing.

 Most COVID-19 home tests are antigen tests.
-We feel that it is in your best interest to confirm your result with a molecular test, since these over the counter tests can provide incorrect results.
+We feel that it is in your best interest to confirm your result with a molecular test, since these over-the-counter tests can provide incorrect results.
 Having an accurate result guarantees that you will receive the best care and ensures the health and safety of our staff.

-Banner Urgent Care offers COVID-19 testing for those who are experiencing symptoms of COVID-19 as well as those who have concerns of exposure.
+Banner Urgent Care offers COVID-19 testing for those who are experiencing symptoms of COVID-19, as well as those who have concerns of exposure.

 Please wear a mask to your appointment and bring your health insurance card with you if you have one.

-If you are exhibiting symptoms of COVID-19 and believe you are experiencing a medical event that requires immediate attention, visit an emergency room for evaluation and treatment.
+If you are exhibiting symptoms of COVID-19 and believe you are experiencing a life-threatening medical event that requires immediate attention, visit an emergency room for evaluation and treatment.
 Please wear your own mask to the emergency room or put on a hospital-provided mask immediately upon arriving to protect other patients, visitors and health care workers.